iammoonman/cera-lgn/README.md

 Contributions, feature requests, and bug reports are welcome either via DM to an admin of MTG Limited on TTS on Discord or through the issues page on this repo.

 ## Docker
-Create a .env file with a Discord bot token defined within, then run ``docker build -f docker.dockerfile --env-file .env .``.
+Create a .env file with a Discord bot token defined within, then run ``docker compose --env-file .env up -d``.
 You'll have to run ``/scryfall-update`` on the Discord bot to populate the card data file.

 ## Credits